 If a cold shower doesn't sound appealing to you, you can also wash your hair less frequently, and try to avoid water that's steaming hot.
 If you choose what's known as a "fashion color" for your hair, such as bright pink, orange, or purple, Kromer recommended washing just once a week, and using dry shampoo in the meantime.
 These colors typically require bleaching the hair, which can make cuticles more porous, and therefore more likely to leak color in the shower.

-If you just have highlights or lowlights instead of full hair color, you can be a little more lax about water temperature, Palmer said.
+If you just have highlights or lowlights instead of full hair color, you can be a little more lax about water temperature, Palmer says.
 Less pigment in the hair means that the temperature of the water matters less.
 In addition to how frequently you wash your hair and the temperature, what you wash it with can make a big difference in how long your color lasts.

-"The type of shampoo, conditioner, and products you use at home are the ultimate reason why your color is going to last or fade," Kromer said.
+"The type of shampoo, conditioner, and products you use at home are the ultimate reason why your color is going to last or fade," Kromer says.
 "Drugstore shampoos may feel like they're getting your hair and scalp really clean, but they can have chemicals in them that are linked to fading of professional hair color.
 If you invest in your products, you'll realize how much more life you'll get from your color."
 Some drugstore brands of shampoo and conditioner can contain synthetic ingredients like sulfates, parabens, silicone, and other ingredients that strip hair of its color.
 When you invest in high-quality hair care, you're investing in your hair color and overall hair health.
 Palmer also recommended watching out for clarifying shampoos, which are "great for getting your scalp clean, but more likely to strip hair of its color."

 Should I Wash My Hair Before I Get It Dyed?

-"Yes, but there's really no need," Palmer said.
+"Yes, but there's really no need," Palmer says.
 Your colorist will have done that for you.
 If you head straight from the salon to the gym and need to wash your hair afterward, don't fret — just use cooler water and quality products for your hair type.
 Palmer recommended washing no more than three times per week, with cooler water and the right products.
 Another tip for avoiding dullness is to regularly use a hair color mask like Sol de Janeiro's Triple Brazilian Butter Hair Repair Treatment Mask ($36) or Shu Uemura's Color Lustre Treatment Mask for Color Treated Hair ($69).